Dr. Who and the Daleks: Plot

 Dr. Who, his granddaughters Susan and Barbara, and Barbara's boyfriend Ian are accidentally transported to another planet by Dr. Who's latest invention, a time and space machine called Tardis.

 While exploring, the travellers see a city in the distance.
 They also find a small container of drugs which they take aboard Tardis.
 Wishing to investigate further, Dr. Who fakes a leak in a fluid link, a vital component of Tardis, to ensure that the group will go to the city to search for the mercury supposedly needed to refill the component.
-Once in the city they are captured by cyborg creatures which refer to themselves as "Daleks", who seize the fluid link for examination.
-Dr. Who then realises that the group have contracted radiation sickness, and that the drugs they discovered earlier may be their only hope of survival.
+Once in the city, they are captured by cyborg creatures which refer to themselves as "Daleks", who seize the fluid link for examination.
+Dr. Who then realises that the group have contracted radiation sickness, and that the drugs which they discovered earlier may be their only hope of survival.

 While covertly observing the captives, the Daleks discuss their own plight.
 They are trapped inside their metal casings, and within the city, by the radiation.
 They wish to leave so that they can destroy all other life and claim the planet for themselves.
 Hearing the captives discussing the drugs, the Daleks make a proposal to them.
 If the humans bring the drugs they found to them, they will allow them enough to treat themselves.
 Susan goes, being the only one still strong enough to undertake the task.

-Reaching Tardis Susan collects the drugs and then encounters Alydon, leader of the Thals, a species that fought the Daleks in an atomic war centuries previously.
-Alydon gives Susan a second container of anti-radiation drugs to use if the Daleks fail to keep their promise.
+Reaching Tardis, Susan collects the drugs and then encounters Alydon, leader of the Thals, a species that fought the Daleks in an atomic war centuries previously.
+Alydon gives Susan a second container of anti-radiation drugs to use if the Daleks break their promise.

-When Susan returns the Daleks discover the second drug supply, but allow the humans to treat themselves with it.
-Susan explains to her companions that, according to Alydon, the Thal crops have failed and they have come to the Dalek city, hoping to trade the anti-radiation drug formula for food.
-Again overhearing this conversation, the Daleks decide that they don't need the Thals now that they have a sample of the drug.
+When Susan returns, the Daleks discover the second drug supply, but allow the humans to treat themselves with it.
+Susan explains to the others that, according to Alydon, the Thal crops have failed and they have come to the Dalek city, hoping to trade the anti-radiation drug formula for food.
+Again overhearing this conversation, the Daleks decide that they no longer need the Thals now that they have a sample of the drug.
 They get Susan to write a letter which they will leave for the Thals, stating that they will provide food, to be collected from the city, as an act of friendship.
 When Susan finishes the letter, the Daleks reveal that they plan to kill all of the Thals when they arrive.